 Disability Evaluation of Chemical Sensitivity

-If you have a long term disability plan or policy and you are unable to work because of chemical sensitivity or MCS, you will have to apply for long term disability benefits.
-The insurance company will review your claim to see if you qualify as disabled under the specific plan.
+When you apply for long-term disability benefits, the insurer evaluates your claim to determine whether you qualify as disabled under the terms of your specific plan.
 People experiencing mild symptoms will probably not be considered disabled, but those with more severe symptoms can fit the disability requirements under many policies.

 Evaluating Disability for People with Chemical Sensitivity

-What the Insurance Company Needs from You and Your Medical Providers
+Information the Insurance Company Needs to Decide Your Claim

 Working with a Disability Attorney